ibanner56/NotRubyButChef/GarlicSesameGreenBeans.md

 - Soy sauce
 - Sesame seeds
 - Several cloves garlic, sliced
-- 1 bag Kroger french-cut green beans
+- 1 bag Kroger frozen french-cut green beans

 # Directions
 Heat olive oil and sesame oil in a large pan or wok.
 Add sesame seeds and garlic and cook until the garlic starts to brown.